 The best that can be said for Gregor's men is that they are not quite as vile a bunch as the Brave Companions.
 Sandor Clegane refers to his brother's soldiers as Gregor's "pet rats".
 According to Sandor, Gregor once killed one of his men for snoring.
 Gregor never brings his men-at-arms to court in King's Landing.
+They often refer to Gregor simply as "Ser".

 A Game of Thrones